joshlarsen/curriculum-docker/notes/outline.md

 ## First Lab: Running Dev Environment

-* Download code from GitHub.
-  - Open docker-compose.yaml file and find out the port number where app is running.
-* `docker compose up`
+### Run demo:

+### EX1:
+* Run docker app with docker-compose
+    - go to demo code directory
-    - run `$ docker-compose up`
+    - run `$ docker-compose up -d`
+      - may take some time to run
+      - verified by app
+    - User verify that docker containers are started and running. `$docker ps -a` (add expected output, see 2 containers running elasticsearch and web-app)
 * Run demo application
-    - Visit localhost with port to run app
+    - From your browser, visit `http://localhost:5000` to see running app
-    - Run search
+    - Perform search
 * Edit code, see it instantly by mounting user volume
     - Change CSS in `flask-app/static/styles/mail.css`
-    - Modify Static text in `/Users/inyoungcho/docker/FoodTrucks/flask-app/static/src/components/Intro.js` with Bla-Bla-Blah.
+    - Modify Static text  `/Users/inyoungcho/docker/FoodTrucks/flask-app/static/src/components/Intro.js` with Bla-Bla-Blah.
-    - Verify the changes you have made
+    - Verify the changes you have made are reflected

 # Setting up your own project